 - General Weakness or instability

 - Other orthopedic and neurological conditions (Vestibular, Parkinson’s, Post-polio, MS)

-Depending on your condition, we can use our warm-water, therapeutic pool to perform exercises for stability and walking.
+Depending on your condition, we can use our warm, salt water pool to perform exercises for stability and walking.
 Many people are surprised when they enter the pool and find they can do a lot of the things that they aren’t able to do on land.
 Those who need to work on balance, strength and endurance to restore their ability to walk safely again, do very well in the pool.
 Flexibility, strength, core stability, postural awareness, and balance can all be improved with our aquatic falls prevention program.
 The goal of this pool program is to eventually progress to land-based exercises.
 Once you feel strong enough and the pool exercises get easier, it is time to try the exercises on land.
 We continuously look at your progress to find the right combination for you.

 If Aquatic therapy is not for you, we have a land-based option as well.
 On land, we are naturally challenged by gravity and many land exercises will be more challenging than if they were performed in the pool.